tepalogic/whais/README.md

 ## Contributing

 Everyone is welcome to contribute in any way to improve this program.
-Even if you have an idea how to improve this in do share it here.
+Even if you have just an idea how to this, please do share it here.
 Otherwise:

 1. Fork it!